Skip to main content

 What coinsurance is, how the penalty works, and why it usually doesn't apply to total losses — even though some adjusters apply it anyway.

-Collapse coverage is not a basic peril in the HO-3 — it is an Additional Coverage with strict qualifying causes.
-Learn how carriers define collapse, why the definition matters, and how California policyholders can fight denials when a structure is substantially impaired but hasn't literally fallen down.
+Collapse is not a basic peril; it is an Additional Coverage with strict qualifying causes.
+Here is how to fight denials when a structure is impaired.

 Common Xactimate Errors That Result in Underpayment